Voun Town, installations shot. Credit: Sally Jubb

 Both a consequence and an expression of resistance to market capitalism, the Vouns employ a strict division of labour and are awake only when performing their tasks, existing on the cusp of verbs and nouns.
 The radically different social structure of Voun Town prompts all sorts of consequences for the human narrator, a figure not unlike the naïve and quasi-heroic wanderers of early science fiction and travel literature.
 Just like Gulliver himself, the narrator wrestles with an unfamiliar system of values, thus serving as a plot device to explore the possibility of learning from non-human beings.
 Informed by a post-colonial perspective on science fiction, Voun Town considers the social consequences of collectivism, as well as the potential it creates for a more symbiotic relationship with the environment.

-Voun Town is currently on display as part of Platform: 2019 at Edinburgh Art Festival (25th July - 25th August 2019).
+Voun Town was exhibited at the Fire Station as part of Platform at Edinburgh Art Festival (25th July - 25th August 2019).